-You may have heard that we recently conducted research on Gen Z, presenting our findings at our event Future of Beauty: Is your brand ready for Gen Z?
-But if you missed all that… Firstly, rude.
-And secondly, what you missed was an insight into how Gen Z use technology in their shopping behaviours for health and beauty products.
+In 2019 we conducted research on Gen Z to understand their shopping behaviours.
+We presented this research in 2020 (just before COVID hit!) at our Future of Beauty: Is your brand ready for Gen Z event.
+One of the key insights we found were how Gen Z use technology in their shopping behaviours for health and beauty products.

 So, let’s start with Voice, the most talked about (Ha!) emerging tech out there….

-You’ve all heard the stat that said this is the year (2020 in case you’re reading this in 2025 loling to yourself at the next statement) that we will see 50% of all Google searches being conducted by voice.
-With voice search technology still in its infancy and only 22% of UK households owning a smart speaker/home assistant device at the end of 2019, is this really a channel with huge brand potential?
+You’ve all heard the stat that in 2020 we would see 50% of all Google searches being conducted by voice (and as expected, that wasn't the case).
+With voice search technology still in its infancy and only 22% of UK households owning a smart speaker/home assistant device at the end of 2019, this 50% statement felt a little premature.

 Across all generations, we found that only 27% have ever used voice search in any way in relation to a health & beauty product.
 This increased to 32% of Gen Z vs just 29% of Millennials.
 Which makes sense when you think about how Gen Z were practically born with a mobile device in their hands.
 They are the first generation to be actually “born digital” – growing up with access to the internet (and not by dial up as I remember), social media, smart devices etc.